LasagnaFelidae/Balatro-ezInstaller/README.md

 # Balatro-ezInstaller
-Easy user-friendly installer option to setup Balatro Modding (Lovely+SMODS) for Windows Selects latest by default, allows the option to
+Easy user-friendly installer option to setup Balatro Modding (Lovely+SMODS) for Windows

+Selects latest by default, allows the option to have a different location for the Mods folder, incase you dont have much space in your C: drive.

 <img width="1530" height="450" alt="cooltext507885968826277" src="https://github.com/user-attachments/assets/d380f2bc-bd01-4449-84a2-43b8159d658b" />